 Since Borne and Bauer hit the screens, secret agents have lost their comic wit, fun and for the most part, their sense of humour, even Bond, a series built on these three staples, has ditched them in favour of a more dry and serious character, it seemed as though it was no longer the gentleman’s spy game, but luckily for us, Kingsman: The Secret Service has gone about bringing some comedy back to the genre and also lead to a surprisingly good January release.

-Working-class youth Eggsy (Egerton) ends up competing to become a member of The Kingsman, the elite spy agency his late father was once a member.
+Working-class youth Eggsy (Egerton) ends up competing to become a member of The Kingsman, the elite spy agency his late father was once a member of.
 Set up by aristocrats to prevent the loss of their heirs, each member takes the name of one of the Knights of the Round Table, headed up by Arthur (Caine).

 After a bodged rescue attempt, one of the Kingsmen is killed and the hunt is on for a replacement spy, with each member given the task of putting forth a candidate, Galahad (Firth) uses this opportunity to make up for the death of a colleague, by choosing his fallen friend’s delinquent son Eggsy to be his pick to become the latest member of the elite spy agency, The Kingsman set up by aristocrats to prevent the loss of their heirs and prevent bad guys the world over.